In this article you'll find...

 But more importantly, it can mean that they fly into risky situations.

-I have always been determined not to clip my flock's wings.
+I was always determined not to clip my flock's wings.

 I don't like taking body parts away from any living thing, and I love watching the tiny wing feathers grow on the smallest of chicks in the brooder.

-And I believed that leaving their wings intact would help them fly out of the way of any predators.
+And I used to believe that leaving their wings intact would help them fly out of the way of any predators.

 What I didn't realise was that not clipping their wings would actually cause them to fly into more harm.

-No. some heavier breeds like the Wyandotte will never even try.
-They just don't have the capacity to lift their bodies off the ground - and they know it!
+No. Heavier breeds like the Wyandotte or Light Sussex are unlikely to even try.
+They just don't have the capacity to lift their bodies off the ground.

 But chicks develop wing feathers at a very early age and will test out their ability to fly from just three or four days old.

-This is one of my Sablepoot chicks at only 7 days old.
+This is one of my Sablepoot chicks at 7 days old.
 See how well-developed her wing feathers are already?
+She was using them to fly out of the brooder from this age!

-So let me be very clear about this: not every chicken will fly, but many will give it a go.
-After all, the grass is always greener on the other side of the coop!
+So not every chicken will fly, but many will give it a go.

-So there is no single answer for every flock.
-You need to know yours, and assess what is best for them.
+Which means there is no single answer for every flock.
+You need to know your chickens, watch whether they are putting themselves in danger by "flying", and assess what is best for them.

-For me, this was a trial and error thing.
-Most information you'll read will say cut only one wing.
+Most information advises to clip only one wing.
 This makes the bird unbalanced and she (or he) won't be able to fly.

-When I did that, my Red Stars quickly learned how to adapt.
-They used their one remaining wing and developed a weird hopping / flapping motion which was enough to get them over a six foot fence from a standing start - unless they were secretly using a take-off ramp that I knew nothing about.
+But chickens tend to learn to adapt.
+My Red Stars used their one remaining wing and developed a weird hopping / flapping motion which was enough to get them over a six foot fence from a standing start.

-Now, maybe my girls are particularly intelligent (I know they are).
-So we removed anything that might have been helping them to get over, including a compost heap, a log pile and the lower branches of a tree - and they still got over.
+I removed anything that might have been helping them to get over, including a compost heap, a log pile, a fence and gate, and the lower branches of a tree, and they still got over.
 These are determined chickens!

-The fact is that if you clip one wing and they're still flying into danger, there's not much choice.
-You'll need to clip the other wing as well.
+The fact is that if you clip one wing and they're still flying into danger, you'll need to clip the other wing as well.

-It's like cutting your own hair.
-Or think of it as cutting your nails.
-The quill you cut through is white because it has no blood supply and no nerves.
-So there's no feeling in it, just like your nails.
+It's like cutting your finger or toe nails.
+The quill you cut through is white, because it has no blood supply and no nerves.
+There's no feeling in it, just like your nails.

-And once the wing is clipped it doesn't even look any different, since it's folded under the remaining wing feathers.
-So your girls won't be in the least bit embarrassed.
+Once the wing is clipped it doesn't even look any different, since it's folded under the remaining wing feathers.
+So your chickens won't be in the least bit embarrassed.

 If you purchase a product through links on the rest of this page, I receive a small commission at no extra cost to you.
 I only recommend products I have purchased or would purchase myself and which I believe would benefit you.
 To learn more please see my disclosure policy.